baco0611/ChuongTrinhDaoTao/README.md

 ## Front-end
 To run the frontend code, ensure that Node.js is installed on your computer.
 If not, you can download it from <a target="_blank" href="https://nodejs.org/en">Node.js</a>.

-After installing and ensuring Node.js is installed on your machine, follow these steps:
+After installing and ensuring Node.js is installed on your computer, follow these steps:

 - Step 1: Navigate to the frontend directory in your bash:
 ```bash
 cd frontend
 ```

-- Step 2: Install necessary libraries and packages using the following command:
+- Step 2: Install necessary libraries and packages:
 ```bash
 npm install
 ```